315+ Telescopes Ranked

 Aftermarket Accessory Recommendations

-The Zhumell Z114 is cheap enough that we wouldn’t recommend going overboard on accessories – you could just buy a bigger scope!
-The main thing we’d recommend is a 6mm “gold-line” eyepiece.
+The Zhumell Z114 is cheap enough that I wouldn’t recommend going overboard on accessories; you could just buy a bigger scope!
+The main thing I’d recommend is a 6mm “gold-line” eyepiece.
 It’ll give you 75x with the Z114, which is more appropriate for viewing the Moon and planets.
 A 2x Barlow lens coupled with the 6mm provides 150x, which is nearing the limit of what this scope is capable of.

 Other accessories will definitely make your viewing experience better, like perhaps a UHC nebula filter or a better low-power eyepiece, but any one of these nicer accessories is nearing half the cost of the Z114 by itself.
 So if your budget is bigger, we’d just recommend going for a larger scope from Zhumell if you like what you see here.